 Using the back of a regular kitchen spoon, spread the frosting generously overtop of the cinnamon rolls.

-Now all that is left to do after all your hard work is swan dive into these amazing ooey gooey bakery style cinnamon rolls!
+Now, all that is left to do after all your hard work is to swan dive into these amazing ooey-gooey bakery-style cinnamon rolls!

 The dough for these cinnamon rolls can be made by hand, using a sturdy wooden spoon and a lot of elbow grease, but I do recommend using a stand mixer fitted with a dough hook attachment.